OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 * **Technical needs:** You will need the ability to fine-tune your DNS records.
 PageSpeed rewrites and optimizes some parts of your website, which can alter functionality; you should be ready to test for this.
 * **Get Started Now:** For Pagespeed: Begin the sign-up process here: [https://developers.google.com/speed/pagespeed/service](https://developers.google.com/speed/pagespeed/service)
 * **Get Started Now:** For Project Shield: [http://projectshield.withgoogle.com/about/](http://projectshield.withgoogle.com/about/) .
 Note that Project Shield is currently invite only and providing access on a rolling basis.
 After you sign up, you will "be notified via email if your site is selected to become a 'trusted tester'."

+### More Proxy Services

+There are many other organizations who offer tools to help protect sites from DDoS attacks.
+If you are or know of a service which focuses on protecting free speech against DDoS and should be listed here, please contribute.

 ## Related Services: Domain Name Registration